wogscpar/SZZUnleashed/README.md

 # SZZUnleashed

-A implementation of the SZZ algorithm as described by Zeller et al's in ["When Do Changes Induce Fixes?"](https://www.st.cs.uni-saarland.de/papers/msr2005/).
+An implementation of the SZZ algorithm as described by Zeller et al's in ["When Do Changes Induce Fixes?"](https://www.st.cs.uni-saarland.de/papers/msr2005/).
 It also contains further improvements as described by Williams et al's in [Szz
 revisited: verifying when changes induce fixes](https://www.researchgate.net/publication/220854597_SZZ_revisited_verifying_when_changes_induce_fixes).